prometheus/node_exporter/README.md

 ### Textfile Collector

-The textfile collector is similar to the [Pushgateway](https://github.com/prometheus/pushgateway), in that it allows exporting of statistics from batch jobs.
+The `textfile` collector is similar to the [Pushgateway](https://github.com/prometheus/pushgateway), in that it allows exporting of statistics from batch jobs.
 It can also be used to export static metrics, such as what role a machine has.
 The Pushgateway should be used for service-level metrics.
-The textfile module is for metrics that are tied to a machine.
+The `textfile` module is for metrics that are tied to a machine.

-To use it, set the `--collector.textfile.directory` flag on the Node exporter.
+To use it, set the `--collector.textfile.directory` flag on the `node_exporter` commandline.
 The collector will parse all files in that directory matching the glob `*.prom` using the [text format](http://prometheus.io/docs/instrumenting/exposition_formats/). **Note:** Timestamps are not supported.